 Skip to main content

-If your child requires a blood and marrow transplant (BMT) or cellular therapy, you want the best care possible from a team of experienced medical professionals who care about your child as much as you do.
+If your child or young adult requires a blood and marrow transplant and cellular therapy management (BMT/CT), you want the best care possible from a team of experienced medical professionals who care about your child as much as you do.

 At Children’s Mercy, we have the resources, knowledge and expertise to not only help your child survive a life-threatening illness, but to thrive after treatment and live a healthy life.

-Since the program began, more than 400 children have received life-saving blood and marrow transplants.
+Since the program began, Children’s Mercy team members have completed over 810 life-saving blood and marrow transplants.

 Accredited care